What Is a Promissory Note? Definition and How It Works

 • Payee: The party lending the money

-• Interest rate: States how much interest is charged and how it is calculated
+• Interest rate: States how much interest is charged and how it will be calculated

 • Start date: The date the promissory note becomes effective and funding is released to the payor